National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/practices.md

 A key component of the back-and-forth work is **data quality checks**.
 While the Data Quality Dashboard helps the Data Ingestion and Harmonization (DI&H) team decide on readiness of site data for release, _data quality checks for a specific analysis is the responsibility of the analyst_.
 While providing an exhaustive list of the steps to this process is outside the scope of this document, we highlight in @tbl-practices-dq some data quality issues that warrant special attention.
-Many of the items in this list were borrowed from Sidky et al. which can be referred to for further detail.[cite]
+Many of the items in this list were borrowed from Sidky et al. [-@sidky_2023] which can be referred to for further detail.

 +--------------------------------------------------------------+-------------------------------------------------------------------------------------------------------------------------+
 | Data quality issue                                           | Considerations and possible solutions                                                                                   |